nohabean/Whos-That-Pokemon/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Learned how to use the PokeAPI and overcame challenges with handling different states for the cards.

 ## License